odoo/documentation/website/publish/multi_website.rst

    (e.g., ``/shop/myproduct``).
 If this URL is not used, you will be redirected to a 404 page but prompted to create a new page from there.

-Add features
+Add Features
 ============

 The website apps you install (e.g., Slides, Blogs) are made available on all your websites.
-You can, of course, keep them hidden in one website by removing the menu item.
+Of course, you can keep them hidden in one website by removing the menu item.

-Each website comes with a high range of specific options in the settings.
+Each website comes with a plethora of specific options in the settings.
 First, select the website to configure.

 .. image:: media/multi_website15.png
   :align: center

-Then, take a look at the options flagged with the earth icon.
-It means they only impact the very website you are working on.
+Then, take a look at the options flagged with the Earth icon.
+That means they only impact the website you are currently working on.

 .. image:: media/multi_website12.png
   :align: center